Do You Know What Remy Hair Is?

 Avoid non-reputable AliExpress Companies

 Not trying to knock AliExpress (I used to be an avid buyer) but the fact is most of the vendors selling hair on AliExpress sell cheap, low-quality hair.
-I would advise avoiding AliExpress brands unless you are positive the hair you are getting is excellent quality.
+I would advise avoiding AliExpress brands unless you are positive the hair you are getting is of excellent quality.

 Call/Email The Company